Active-CSS/active-css/README.md

 You'll notice that the syntax looks like CSS.
 There are lots of features in Active CSS.
 It is truly epic!
 You can even use it embedded like CSS, in a special style tag!

-It puts back the fun in functionality!
+It puts the fun back into functionality!
 Yeah, sorry about that.

 ### License